Romareo876/customActionGoogleAssistant/README.md

-# Dialogflow: Node JS Custom Action
+# Dialogflow: Node.js Custom Action
 a demonstration on how to create a custom action for Google Assistant using Dialogflow

+Requirements:
+  Express
+  Node.js